 Every Bubble app has at least two versions, live (the version exposed to the world) and at least one development version, to which you make changes.
-All apps by default come with a single development version, called "test," although users on Team, Professional, and Dedicated plans can create more.
+All apps by default come with a single development version, called "test," although if you are on a Team, Professional, or Dedicated plan, you can create more.
 On these plans, if you were to delete a development version, it would not affect your live app in any way.

 Within a version, Bubble lets you revert changes to your application in case something went wrong.
 Save points make it easy to revert to particular point, but since changes are stored continuously, you can revert to any specified time.
 How far back in time you can revert is determined by your plan.

 Your application has at least two versions, live and test.
 Live represents the publicly-accessible version of the app, test is the version you make changes to.
 When you are ready, you can deploy your changes from test to live.
 Users on Team, Production, and Dedicated plans can have multiple development versions.

 When building an app with multiple development versions, any version can be deployed to live.
 And, each version will have its own save points and reversion history.
 You can add the changes from any development version to the current development version.

 Functionality related to version control can be found in the version control dropdown, found just to the left of the preview button:

 The name of the currently active branch is displayed in the toolbar, as well as at the top of the menu.
 Other versions can be selected from the menu below, or a new one can be created by clicking "Create a new version."
 The top portion of the menu allows you to perform operations relating to the current version: deploy it to live, create a save point, revert it to a previous time or save point (click "History"), or sync recent changes to live with it.